 In 1958, during Toivo I. Kala´s term as Chargé d´affaires, Finland and Australia concluded a visa exemption agreement in order to facilitate movement between our two countries, in the first hand to ease immigration to Australia by many job-seeking Finns, and later tourism.
 Five years later, his successor Olavi Wanne began to lobby the Finnish Government to transfer Finnish diplomatic representation from Sydney to the capital, Canberra.

-The new Consulate in Canberra was upgraded to an Embassy, with Tuure Mentula as Finland´s first-ever Ambassador to Australia.
-The Consulate in Sydney continued in existence until 2012, handling consular work and trade contacts.
-As of 31 October 2012 all the consular service functions, whether visas, residence permits, passports or citizenship and notary services, have been exercised by the Embassy of Finland in Canberra.
-An Honorary Consulate was established in Sydney to complement the seven other Honorary Consulates Finland has in other parts of Australia (Melbourne, Brisbane, Adelaide, Perth, Cairns, Hobart and Darwin).
+Finland's diplomatic representation was moved to Canberra in 1966 and upgraded to an Embassy in 1969, with Tuure Mentula as Finland´s first-ever Ambassador to Australia.
+The Consulate in Sydney continued in existence, handling consular work and trade contacts until 2012 when all the consular service functions, whether visas, residence permits, passports or citizenship and notary services, were transferred to the Embassy in Canberra.

 In 1968, Australia leased a building site for a new Finnish Embassy in Yarralumla, Canberra.
 It took a decade for the Embassy to move to the new site, to a new building that housed both the Embassy and the Ambassador´s residence.
 Two decades on, the building had become crowded, and a new Embassy building was clearly required.
 An architectural competition was held in 1997 and the new sleek Embassy building at 12 Darwin Avenue, representing the best of contemporary Finnish architectural traditions, opened its doors in February 2002.

 In 2015, part of the building was rented to Estonia and now houses the chancery of the Estonian Embassy.